-When the moon passes between the sun and the earth, it blocks out the sun and casts a shadow on the earth.
-When this happens, the sky darkens for a few minutes during the day and you cans see a dark circular patch in the sky where the moon has blocked the sun.
-This event is called a total eclipse of the sun or in other words it is called a solar eclipse.
+When the moon passes between the Sun and the Earth, it blocks out the Sun and casts a shadow on the Earth.
+When this happens, the sky darkens for a few minutes during the day.
+At that moment, you can see a dark circular patch in the sky where the moon has blocked the Sun.
+This event is called a total eclipse of the Sun or, in other words, it is called a Total Solar Eclipse.

-On the other hand before understanding the concept of lunar eclipse one should know about the nature of the moon.
+Before understanding the concept of lunar eclipse, one should know about the nature of the moon.
 The moon does not give off light of its own.
 It reflects the light from the sun.
-As the moon moves around the earth, we see different parts of the moon’s lighted surface.
+As the moon moves around the Earth, we see different parts of the moon’s lighted surface.
 This is why the moon’s shape appears to change.
-Since the moon takes about a month to move around the earth, these changes in the moon’s shape repeat every month and are called phases of the moon.
+The moon takes about a month to move around the earth.
+These changes in the moon’s shape repeat every month and are called phases of the moon.

-The earth revolves around the sun while the moon revolves around the earth at a slight angle.
-While making their revolutions, when the sun, the earth and the moon come in a straight line on the same plane, with the earth in between the sun and the moon, the shadow of the earth falls on the moon.
-This means that sunlight does not fall on the moon during this phase of revolution.
+The Earth revolves around the Sun while the moon revolves around the Earth at a slight angle.
+While making their revolutions, when the Sun, the Earth and the moon come in a straight line on the same plane, with the Earth in between the Sun and the moon, the shadow of the Earth falls on the moon.
+This means that sunlight does not fall on the moon during this phase of the revolution.
 The portion of the moon over which light does not fall gets invisible.
-This is called lunar eclipse.
+This is called a lunar eclipse.